Love & Harvest

 Ravioli Dough Using Philips Pasta Machine

-• Attach the lasagna disk on to the machine, and tightly screw it on.
+• Attach the lasagna disc to the machine and tightly screw it on.

-• On a scale measure all the ingredients and add the flour and and salt into the pasta machine's hopper.
+• Weigh all the ingredients.
+Add the flour and salt into the pasta machine’s hopper.

-• In a separate bowl, add all the liquids together and whisk the eggs, milk and water, until fully combined.
+• In a separate bowl, whisk together all the liquids: eggs, milk, and water until fully combined.

 • Turn the machine on and set it for 3 minutes.
 Put the lid on and let it run.